Highlights Of The Program

 Baylor University

-• Introducing a new downhole material system based on low-viscosity monomer fluids that can rapidly polymerise into durable solids
+• Heralding a new downhole material system based on low-viscosity monomer fluids that can rapidly polymerize into durable solids

 • Conveying the capability to seal and repair orphan, abandoned, and active wells using controlled curing processes